XiaolongYin55/dict-py-proj/README.md

-[notice] A new release of pip is available: 24.2 -> 25.2 [notice] To update, run: pip install --upgrade pip
+[notice] A new release of pip is available: 24.2 -> 25.2 [notice] To update, run: pip install --upgrade pip This is a test commit to verify CI/CD pipeline is working correctly.
 ```

 ## Create a new file